Chair: Hotel/Tourism/Retail, Best Western Plus

-Originally from Toronto, Papadeas, an attorney, author, and full-time faculty member at St. Clair College “came to Windsor in 1987 to attend law school – and stayed!”
+Originally from Toronto, Papadeas, an author, and full-time law professor at St. Clair College “came to Windsor in 1987 to attend law school – and stayed!”
 Her contributions to the community are plenty – she’s an executive on the board of the Windsor International Film Festival, a consultant for board and organizational governance, the host of Rose City Politics, head director for large scale festivals including Carrousel of the Nations Greek Village and LiUNA Bluesfest, and was responsible for arranging the Women’s March bus out of Windsor (which was the first bus organized out of Canada).
 To say that Papadeas loves the community in which she lives would be a severe understatement.

 “Windsor, and its downtown in particular, is special,” says Papadeas, who continues to explain why belonging to the DWBIA has become so important.
 “I believe the downtown is the heart of any self-respecting place that wants to call itself a city, and that municipal decision have been made that are not aligned with prioritizing the health of the downtown.
 I like to think that I bring governance experience to a group of individuals who are on this board and have enormous passion in making downtown all it can be.”

 Treasurer: Bars & Nightclubs, Craft Heads Brewing Company